owenz0523/cs348/README.md

 # cs348
-Make sure to initialize the env variables first
+Make sure to initialize the env variables first with a local postgresql database

-# Running the sample app
 cd backend
 <br>
 poetry install